 - a.
 An extension shall be limited to one academic year.
 A request for an additional extension will follow the established request process, with the maximum duration of extension, whether consecutive or nonconsecutive, to be two academic years. - b.
-Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired, and may be made no later than three months prior to the deadline for initiation of the mandatory tenure review process as provided under Section 1 of the Regent's Rules and Regulations, Rule 31002, Notice of Non-renewal to Non-tenured Faculty Members. - c.
+Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired, and may be made no later than three months prior to the deadline for initiation of the mandatory tenure review process as provided under Section 1 of the Regent's Rules and Regulations, Rule 31002, Notice of Nonrenewal to Non-tenured Faculty Members. - c.
 The decision regarding the request shall be made by the Provost upon recommendation of the department chair and the dean, within fifteen (15) working days from the date the request is made. - 7.
-Individuals who have held positions in other organizations (generally faculty positions at other institutions of higher education) may join the University with shortened probationary periods or with tenure, upon recommendation of the appropriate departmental/school promotion and tenure (P/T) committee, the department chair (if applicable), the dean, and approval by the Board of Regents.
+Individuals who have held positions in other organizations (generally faculty positions at other institutions of higher education) may join the University with shortened probationary periods or with tenure, upon recommendation of the appropriate Departmental/School Promotion and Tenure (P/T) committee, the department chair (if applicable), the dean, and approval by the Board of Regents.
 In every case, the terms and conditions of such employment must be made explicit and in writing. - 8.
 Individuals who already have tenure and are submitting a dossier for promotion may withdraw that submission at any time in the process without prejudice.
 If an individual applying for promotion withdraws a dossier, he/she must wait two years to apply again, i.e. he/she may not reapply in the following academic year.
 External letters must be requested once again.
-Existing letters may not be used in future dossiers. - C. Standards for Promotion and Tenure
+Existing letters may not be used in future dossiers. - 9.
+In the event a committee member abstains from voting, the abstention and the justification for the abstention must be included in the committee report.